 Sweetland Center for Writing Fellows Seminar: The Sweetland Center for Writing Fellows Seminar brings together faculty and experienced GSIs committed to the integration of writing into their courses.
 Fall: seminar; Winter: teach Eng 125.
 Deadline: February

 The purpose of these guidelines is to distribute teaching opportunities fairly while meeting the specific teaching needs of the department.
 If you have further questions or concerns, please direct them to the Director of Undergraduate Studies (who oversees GSI hiring) or the Director of Graduate Studies (who is responsible for graduate student funding).
 Final decisions will be made jointly by the two directors.

-Generally, all joint PhD students are guaranteed two terms of teaching in their disciplinary department (usually in the second year) and two terms of teaching as a Graduate Student Instructor (GSI) in Women’s Studies (usually in the third year).
-Students may apply for additional terms of teaching in both their disciplinary department and Women’s Studies.
-Joint PhD students most often teach in their disciplinary department for a year before applying to teach in Women’s Studies.
-Priority for GSI positions will be given to students in their third year.
+Generally, all joint PhD students are guaranteed at least two terms of teaching in their other department and two terms of teaching as a Graduate Student Instructor (GSI) in Women’s Studies.
+Students may apply for additional terms of teaching in both their other departments and Women’s Studies,and some students may be guaranteed additional terms of teaching.
+Priority for GSI positions will be given to students as designated in their offer of admission.
 Terms of employment are subject to successful progress per the terms of the GEO contract.